Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 Finally, you can experiment with different pricing models, such as offering a one-time fee, subscription-based pricing, or a payment plan.
 But of course, price is of no concern for businesses creating an in-house course.

-13. Find Scope for Improvement via Feedback
+11. Find Scope for Improvement

 Watch: How to Choose the Best Survey Software

-Creating a community around your online course can enhance the learning experience and improve retention rates for your participants.
+Creating a vibrant community around your online course can enhance the learning experience and improve retention rates for your participants.
 To turn participants into a community, you can create a forum or discussion board where learners can connect, ask questions, and share their experiences.

 You can also leverage social media platforms like Facebook, LinkedIn, and Discord to create groups where participants can engage with each other and build a sense of community.